-5 Discussion Questions: You will complete a total of 5 posting assignments based on your test book readings and other academic resources in which you will have the opportunity to analyze and apply your learning.
+5 Discussion Questions: You will complete a total of 5 posting assignments based on your test book readings and other academic resources in which you will have the opportunity to analyze and apply your learning to real life situations.
 Your posting MUST contribute to the class discussion, and it must reflect your own words and thinking, not a repetition of the book material.
-Each posting when assigned, will open on Monday at 8:00 am and it will close Thursday of the same week at 11:55 pm.
-Providing quality feedback to your peers is a critical part of your grade, so postings and feedback submitted after 5:00 pm on the day due will be considered late.
+Each posting when assigned, will open on Monday at 12:05 am and it will close Thursday of the same week at 11:55 pm. providing quality feedback to your peers is a critical part of your grade, so postings and feedback submitted after 5:00 pm on the day due will be considered late.
 You can post and provide feedback after 5:00 pm, but you will be penalized with a 10 points deduction.

 You must provide MEANINGFUL feedback to at least one of your peers.
-Citing your references is a critical part of your discussion posting, failure to cite references will cost you 10 points deduction.
+Failure to provide feedback to peers or the instructor will result in 10 points deductions.
+Citing your references is a critical part of your discussion posting, failure to cite references will cost you a 10 points deduction.